YPYT/manabook/README.md

 Each order belongs to listing, and also buyer and seller from User model.

 ### Discuss the database relations to be implemented in your application
+- **One to One relationship**
+This relation is when a column in one table is related to exactly one column in the other table.
+In this application, a listing has 0 or one order and order has only one listing.
+For example, if a listing item isn't sold, it can't have any order, but if it's sold out, it can have one order.
+Also, order only have one listing because it can have listing only when the listing is bought.
+Listing have only one category and category also have only one listing.
+Listing have to have one category, so when listing created, category must have one listing as well.

+- **One to Many relations**
+The one-to-many relationship indicates that one column in one table (the parent table) is related to many rows in the other table (the child table).
+In this application, User has 0 or many orders, listings and comments.
+Users don't have to have any order, post any listing, or write any comment, but are able to have many orders, order many listings, or write many comments.
+Listing has 0 or many comments and comment has one listing.
+Listing can exists without any comment or have many comments, but comment can't exist unless listing create.

 ### Provide your database schema design